generia/buildroot/README.md

 3. The third pattern defines a folder that contains gnu-tools that are installed with a "g" prefix.
 Since this is convention is not used in a Linux envirnment we strip the "g" prefix and link the base tool name in a folder under `$BROSX_ROOT/opt/<tool-set>/bin`.
 The tool-set folder with those links will be added to the `PATH`.
 4. The forth pattern configures the toolchain wrapper that is used to filter the calls to the Xcode toolchain.
 The setup logic links all tool to a single `toolchain-wrapper-xcode.sh`.
 This wrapper determines the link target via the variable value.
 Before calling the actual compiler tool the arguments are parsed to filter out arguments not known to Xcode.

-The aid debugging the wrapper supports logging.
-The logging can be turn on/off by settng a log file.
+To aid debugging the toolchain wrapper supports logging.
+The logging can be turned on/off by defining a log file.

 ```
 	BROSX_TOOLCHAIN_WRAPPER_LOG_DIR=$BROSX_HOME/ouput/build